sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 # Language Server Protocol
-During the Xtext on Che presentation, Sven was telling us his story about providing Xtext to Eclipse Che: at the very beginning, his plan to implementing Xtext for yet another new editor looked like the straw that breaks the camel's back: many new editors are showing up every month and it would have been too much work to maintain and support them all.
+During the Xtext on Che presentation, Sven was telling us his story about providing Xtext to Eclipse Che: at the very beginning, his plan to implement Xtext for yet another new editor looked like the straw that breaks the camel's back: many new editors are showing up every month and it would have been too much work to maintain and support them all.
 Instead of that, he introduced us to the [TypeScript/VSCode Language Server Protocol](https://github.com/Microsoft/language-server-protocol) that would kill two birds with one stone:

-Many programing languages already provide a service API for developers tools and IDE.
-What TypeScript is doing is making its Language Server Protocol a standard and an API that can be reused not only by Microsoft VSCode, but also by any other editors.
+Many programing languages already provide a service API for developer tools and IDEs.
+What TypeScript is doing is making its Language Server Protocol a standard and an API that can be reused not only by Microsoft VSCode, but also by any other editor.
 This is not only for TypeScript: the language server could have multiple implementations using the same and unique SPI.

-So sven is starting 2 things:
+So Sven is starting 2 things:

-- Providing an XText implementation to Language Service SPI
+- Providing an XText implementation of the Language Service SPI
 - Making Eclipse Che compatible with the Language Server Protocol

-They all would get benefits:
+This benefits everyone:

-- Xtext developers won’t have to create and maintain each editor implementations.
+- Xtext developers won’t have to create and maintain implementations for each editor.
-- Eclipse Che would get benefit of all languages that implement the Language Service SPI
+- Eclipse Che will benefit from languages that implement the Language Service SPI.

 During JSDT by Ilya Buziuk and the TypeScript talk by Sebastien Pertus, the Eclipse plugin from Angelo Zerr was featured.
-Angelo has been working on a Eclipse Ide TypeScript plugin that use the Language Server Protocol!!!
+Angelo has been working on an Eclipse IDE TypeScript plugin that uses the Language Server Protocol!!!
 For your information, you can write classic Javascript in TypeScript and thus all the existing Eclipse Javascript plugin will be replace by this.
-It seems that the api is based on TypeScript JSON RPC, to me, maybe it would be interesting to expose this with websocket and do something similar to Eclipse Flux.
+It seems that the api is based on TypeScript JSON RPC, to me, maybe it would be interesting to expose this with websockets and do something similar to Eclipse Flux.